-Cop a serious second-hand steal or two at these stores for second hand shopping in Singapore.
+Cop a serious secondhand steal or two at these stores when you're rummaging for retro finds in Singapore.

-In a city bursting at the seams with fab shopping, it’s little surprise that it’s also teeming with thrift stores galore for incredible second hand steals.
-We love the thrill of a good thrift; dig a little deeper and you may just unearth a swishy vintage dress or a one-of-a-kind Pinterest-worthy mirror.
-All it takes?
-A little sleuthing and a clever eye for a good bargain.
-From mega charity consignment stores to eclectic furniture finds, we’ve sussed out all our favourite stores for second hand shopping in Singapore.
+In a city bursting at the seams with fab shopping, it’s little surprise that our island is also teeming with stores galore for incredible pre-loved goods.
+We love the thrill of a good thrift; dig a little deeper and you may just unearth a swishy vintage dress or a one-of-a-kind, Pinterest-worthy mirror.
+All it takes is a little sleuthing and a clever eye for a good bargain.
+From mega charity consignment stores to old school furniture finds, we’ve sussed out all our favourite stores for secondhand shopping in Singapore.
 Happy hunting!

 Salvation Army Family Thrift Stores

-Befitting its reputation as the most well-known thrift shop of the bunch, Salvation Army’s Family Thrift Stores also charges the most so bring wads of cash if you’re planning to splurge.
+Befitting its reputation as the most well-known thrift shop of the bunch, Salvation Army’s Family Thrift Stores also charge the most, so bring wads of cash if you’re planning to splurge.
 Outlets worth traipsing across the island for include Bukit Timah and Serangoon; these mega stores not only cater to the fashion junkie – expect one-off designer coats, vintage shoes and 70s sunnies – but also fans of vintage furnishings.